Karolarizag/Karolarizag/README.md

 </p>

 <p>
-  Hello there!
+  Hello there!<br/>
-  🤓 I am a new developer, learning everyday and working in the process, a (developer) little bit shy and insecure but going step by step to all the projects!
+  🤓 I am a new developer, learning everyday and working in the process, a (developer) little bit shy and insecure but going step by step to all the projects!<br/>
-  🖌️ More in the frontEnd, but full-stack as well, consider myself a design buff.
+  🖌️ More in the frontEnd, but full-stack as well, consider myself a design buff.<br/>

   Love to travel. playing videogames, read, go to the beach, cook, watching movies, meditation and basically everything that keeps my mind busy and this is why I am deeply in love with develop... well, it's a love and hate relationship but we are working in it! 😆
 </p>